Inositol

 Clinical Studies

-- ^ ab c d Colazingari S, et al. The combined therapy myo-inositol plus D-chiro-inositol, rather than D-chiro-inositol, is able to improve IVF outcomes: results from a randomized controlled trial.
+- ^ ab c d Colazingari S, et al. The combined routine myo-inositol plus D-chiro-inositol, rather than D-chiro-inositol, is able to improve IVF outcomes: results from a randomized controlled trial.
 Arch Gynecol Obstet.
 (2013)

-- ^ ab c d Minozzi M, Nordio M, Pajalich R. The Combined therapy myo-inositol plus D-Chiro-inositol, in a physiological ratio, reduces the cardiovascular risk by improving the lipid profile in PCOS patients.
+- ^ ab c d Minozzi M, Nordio M, Pajalich R. The Combined routine myo-inositol plus D-Chiro-inositol, in a physiological ratio, reduces the cardiovascular risk by improving the lipid profile in PCOS patients.
 Eur Rev Med Pharmacol Sci.
 (2013)

 - ^Michell RH.
 The multiplying roles of inositol lipids and phosphates in cell control processes.
 Essays Biochem.
 (1997)